 Correlation

 Covariance tells us whether two variables tend to increase or decrease together, but its numerical value depends on the units and scales of the variables.
-For example, \(\text{Cov}[X, Y] = 500\) might indicate a strong relationship when the variables are measured in millimeters, but a weak one when measured in kilometers.
+For example, \(\operatorname{Cov}[X, Y] = 500\) might indicate a strong relationship when the variables are measured in millimeters, but a weak one when measured in kilometers.
 To obtain a scale-free measure of linear association, we normalize the covariance by the standard deviations.

 Definition: Population Correlation Coefficient

-Let \(X\) and \(Y\) be random variables with standard deviations \(\sigma_X = \sqrt{\mathbb{E}[(X - \mu_X)^2]}\) and \(\sigma_Y = \sqrt{\mathbb{E}[(Y - \mu_Y)^2]}\), respectively.
-Then the population correlation coefficient is \[ \begin{align*} \rho_{X, Y} &= \text{Corr}[X, Y] \\\\ &= \frac{\text{Cov}[X, Y]}{\sigma_X \sigma_Y} \\\\ &= \frac{\mathbb{E}[(X - \mu_X)(Y - \mu_Y)]}{\sigma_X \sigma_Y}. \end{align*} \]
+Let \(X\) and \(Y\) be random variables with finite, non-zero variances and standard deviations \(\sigma_X = \sqrt{\mathbb{E}[(X - \mu_X)^2]}\) and \(\sigma_Y = \sqrt{\mathbb{E}[(Y - \mu_Y)^2]}\).
+Then the population correlation coefficient is \[ \begin{align*} \rho_{X, Y} &= \operatorname{Corr}[X, Y] \\\\ &= \frac{\operatorname{Cov}[X, Y]}{\sigma_X\, \sigma_Y} \\\\ &= \frac{\mathbb{E}[(X - \mu_X)(Y - \mu_Y)]}{\sigma_X\, \sigma_Y}. \end{align*} \]

 The correlation coefficient is a dimensionless quantity that measures the strength and direction of the linear relationship between \(X\) and \(Y\).